EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#6:-From-Junk-Clicks-to-Identity-&-Privilege-Control.md

 So don’t just run these queries once.
 Turn them into baselines, alerts, workbooks, and review cadences your team can execute every day.

-And if you’re wondering where we go next in KQL Toolbox #7… 👀
-We’ll keep building on this same storyline: **identity + access + real attacker paths** — with more pivot-ready queries you can use to move from _“signal” → “story” → “response.”_

 **Now go forth and make your logs behave 🥷🐱🔥**